 Today we will say our goodbyes.
 Enjoy breakfast and your transfer to the airport home or onto our extensions.

-For those participants who have a little more time to spend in India after the main tour, we are offering a two-night extension in Varanasi.
+For those participants who have a little more time to spend in India after the main tour, we are offering a three-night extension in Varanasi.

 For those flying out the following day or later, please let us know if you would like to add additional hotel nights.